This is the multi-page printable view of this section. Click here to print.

 Caution

-Metric collection via ServiceWatch Agent is classified as custom metrics, and unlike the metrics collected by default from each service, charges apply, so it is recommended to configure only the metrics that are absolutely necessary.
+Metrics collected via the ServiceWatch Agent are considered custom metrics and incur charges, unlike the default metrics collected from each service.
+It is recommended to configure only the necessary metrics.